Hypergeometric formulas for lattice sums and Mahler measures: Introduction

 Based on the computations in this paper, it is probably safe to conjecture that \textit{many} values of $F(b,c)$ reduce to generalized hypergeometric functions and Meijer $G$-functions.
 For instance, by \eqref{F(1,4) final formula}, we have

-where $m(k)$ is defined in \eqref{m(k) 4F3}, and $\theta\approx 1.93+1.79 i$.
+where $m(k)$ is defined in \eqref{m(k) 4F3}, and $\theta\approx 1.93+1.79 i$ is algebraic.
 We will briefly describe why $G$-functions appear in this context.
-It is often possible to show that lattice sums satisfy hypergeometric differential equations with respect to modular parameters.
-If the standard solution to the equation (typically a $_4F_3$ function), is analytic over the same domain as the lattice sum, then they can be equated (see \eqref{F(1,2)(x) as a Mahler measure}).
+It is often possible to show that lattice sums satisfy Picard-Fuchs equations with respect to modular parameters.
+If the standard solution to the equation (typically a $_4F_3$ function), is analytic over the same domain as the lattice sum, then they can be equated (for an example see \eqref{F(1,2)(x) as a Mahler measure}).
 On the other hand, if the two functions have different domains of analyticity, then the lattice sum will equate to a piecewise-defined function, which incorporates a second solution of the differential equation (sometimes a Meijer G-function).
 One of our main results is such a formula for $F(1,1,1,x)$, which holds whenever $x>0$ (see \eqref{F(1,1) hypergeometric form}).
 We will also present explicit formulas for $F(1,4)$, $F(2,2)$, $F(1,1,2,4)$, and $F(1,2,4,4)$.
 Additionally, we will recover formulas for $F(1,1)$, $F(1,2)$, and $F(1,3)$, which were first proved in \cite{RV}.

 Therefore, we will briefly outline the approach contained in Sections \ref{section:hypergeometric reductions}, \ref{section: F(1,1,2,4) and F(1,2,4,4)}, and \ref{section: F(1,3) section}.
 Identities such as those presented in Sections \ref{section : Boyds conjectures} and \ref{section : summary of hypergeometric formulas} require the reduction of four-dimensional sums to one-dimensional sums.
 If possible, the first step is a reduction to a two-dimensional sum.
 For instance, the left-hand side of \eqref{intro lattic example} becomes